MicroEJ/docs/SDK6UserGuide/buildProject.rst

 Depending on the nature of the project, the build can include other specific phases.
 Refer to the :ref:`sdk6_module_natures` page for a complete description of the build phases.

-The build of project is done by executing the Gradle ``build`` task.
+The build of a project is done by executing the Gradle ``build`` task.
 It can be executed with the command line interface::

     $ gradle build